 And so, we design, analyze, and build devices for use by human bodies.
-Our current projects include upper limb prosthetic devices, wearable robots for motor training and rehabilitation, haptic devices for interface to remote and virtual environments, and electronic instruments for musical expression.
+Our current projects include upper limb exoskeleton devices, wearable robots for motor training and rehabilitation, and haptic devices for interface to remote and virtual environments.
 We design each of these robotic devices to function as a conduit for the transfer of power and information between a human user and their environment.
 We aim to give human users the best possible means to carry out their intentions and express themselves through manual control.

 We have developed expertise in system identification, human motor behavior, fundamental limitations in multivariable control, nonlinear control, compliant mechanisms, and design for wearability.
 Our device designs span the gamut in the use of mechatronic sensors and actuators and smart materials, but are increasingly adopting fluid power and most recently soft actuator technology.
 We are driving in these new directions to reach new levels of wearability and portability for our human interface robots.